zdravkodanailov7/raycasting/intro.md

 }
 ```

 Good, now i will explain the formula we will use to calculate the distance of each pixel in the projection plane.
 This formula generates a distance value in the range of the pixel between the half height of the projection and the height of the projection.
-By knowing that the last pixel will have a distance of 1 because this pixel is teh closest pixel to the payer, and the pixel in the half height on the projection will have an infinite distance, we can make the range using this formula:
+By knowing that the last pixel will have a distance of 1 because this pixel is the closest pixel to the player, and the pixel in the half height on the projection will have an infinite distance, we can make the range using this formula:

 Formula: `pixel distance = projection height / (2 * pixel_y - projection height)`
 Code: `distance = data.projection.height / (2 * y - data.projection.height)`

-For exmaple the formula will generate these values for a projection plane with height 20:
+For example the formula will generate these values for a projection plane with height 20:

 ```
 height = 20